Isaac-Subirana/nebula/README_ENGLISH.md

         ```

 ### Quality of live improvements
-1. Activar per defecte la _flag_ que permet les descàrregues paral·leles.
+1. Activate, by default, the _flag_ that allows for parallel downloading.

    * **File to modify: `components/download/public/common/download_features.cc`**
    * **Code to modify:**